Discovering My Children Aren't Biologically Mine - A Heart-Wrenching Journey

 Original Post

-About a month ago, I found out both of my children where the results of my soon to be ex-wives affairs.
-I've had a feeling for awhile now that both them were not mine.
+About a month ago, I found out both of my children were the results of my soon to be ex-wife's affairs.
+I've had a feeling for a while now that neither of them were mine.

 That was until he started getting older.
 After a few years, I started to have doubts that he was actually mine.